 3. Kayak around the Old Town

-Explore caves, hidden beach coves and be sure to bring a snorkel.
+One of the best things to do in Dubrovnik is to explore the many caves and hidden beach coves.
+Be sure to bring a snorkel though to make the most of the clear waters.
 Kayaks can be hired from several places around the city and prices vary seasonally.

 Kayaking around the Old Town